Convention & Visitors Bureau

 NOAA's tours take place at 1pm each Tuesday and include stops at several working portions of the laboratory where you'll be the first to learn the national weather forecast.
 A high point of the tour is the Science on a Sphere stop, which involves a very cool and very large animated globe.

 NIST does not currently offer tours to the public.
-Professional and educational groups can inquire about arranged tours with several weeks advance notice.
+Professional and educational groups can inquire about arranged tours with several weeks of advance notice.